CaptainCooky/AltCodeHelper/CODE_OF_CONDUCT.md

-The provided Code of Conduct is thorough and well-structured, and it can be adapted with minimal changes to fit the context of your project.
-Here is a tailored version for the "ALT Code Tooltip Utility" project:

----

 # Code of Conduct

 As a member project of the OpenJS Foundation, the ALT Code Tooltip Utility uses [Contributor Covenant v2.0](https://contributor-covenant.org/version/2/0/code_of_conduct) as our code of conduct.
 The full text is included [below](#contributor-covenant-code-of-conduct) in English, and translations are available from the Contributor Covenant organization: